Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/01_HuskyLens.md

 > **Visual obstacle identity.**

-This established an important sensor-role separation that remained relevant even after the camera itself was replaced.
+This established an important separation of sensor roles:

 ```text
 VISION